Training-Free Acceleration of ViTs with Delayed Spatial Merging: Related Work

-\textbf{Token Dropping.} Token reduction techniques can effectively accelerate inference.
-To discard redundant tokens, DynamicViT \cite{DBLP:conf/nips/RaoZLLZH21} trains a token importance predictor using the Gumbel-Softmax distribution.
-A-ViT \cite{DBLP:conf/cvpr/YinVAMKM22} learns token importance by introducing a loss function that penalizes unpruned tokens.
-E-ViT \cite{DBLP:conf/iclr/LiangGTS0X22} uses attention scores from the class token as the importance heuristic.
-Although these methods are effective post-deployment, they require costly retraining from scratch or finetuning from a model checkpoint, whereas our work avoids the training overheads completely (\cref{tab:comp_app}).
+\textbf{Token Pruning} accelerates the inference of ViT models by discarding less important tokens.
+Various prior work studies have worked on identifying such token redundancies.
+DynamicViT \cite{rao2021dynamicvit}, for example, trains a token importance predictor using the Gumbel-Softmax distribution.
+A-ViT \cite{yin2022vit} learns about the importance of tokens by introducing a loss function that penalizes unpruned tokens.
+E-ViT \cite{liang2022expediting} uses attention scores from the [CLS] token as the importance heuristic.
+Although these methods are effective post-deployment, they require costly retraining from scratch or finetuning from a model checkpoint.
+In contrast, our work focuses on completely bypassing such usability barriers (\cref{tab:comp_app}).

-In addition, a majority of pruning works are dynamic, where each input example within a batch has a different number of tokens.
-This results in a practical hardware limitation in that batch matrix multiplications do not support dynamic sequence lengths; i.e., simply using a binary mask to emulate pruning fails to achieve wall-clock speedup \cite{chen2021pixelated}.

-\textbf{Token Merging.} Another approach for adaptive inference is token merging, combining tokens instead of pruning them. \cite{10.1007/978-3-031-20083-0_37} proposes to fuse the to-be-pruned tokens into a single token.
-TokenLearner uses MLP projections \cite{DBLP:conf/nips/RyooPADA21} to decrease the number of tokens.
-Token pooling is presented as a downsampling method via merging in \cite{DBLP:journals/corr/abs-2110-03860}; however, its iterative kmeans-based method is slow and is not compatible with off-the-shelf models.
-ToMe \cite{bolya2022token}, which has been recently introduced as a token merging module utilizing a bipartite graph matching algorithm, achieves comparable accuracy to its token pruning counterparts.
-However, it does not use any spatial information and its accuracy loss in the high compression regime is noticeable.
+\textbf{Token Merging} combines tokens instead of pruning them.
+Prior works have attempted to fuse unimportant tokens into a single token using custom heuristics \cite{10.1007/978-3-031-20083-0_37} or learnable MLP projections such as the TokenLearner \cite{DBLP:conf/nips/RyooPADA21}.
+Token pooling has also been proposed as a downsampling method via merging \cite{DBLP:journals/corr/abs-2110-03860}; however, its iterative k-means-based method is slow and incompatible with the off-the-shelf models.
+ToMe \cite{bolya2022tome}, which was recently introduced as a token merging module utilizing a bipartite graph matching algorithm, achieves comparable accuracy to token pruning without any retraining.
+Our work makes a case for token merging as a preferred building block for training-free acceleration and makes improvements to push the pareto frontier of the accuracy-efficiency trade-off.